ramirafrafi/nodejs-utils/packages/structures/README.md

 ```

 ### LazyMap
-This data structure makes it possible to call a function and stores its return value in a Map minimizing and simplifying the written code.
+This data structure makes it possible to call a function and memoizing its return value in a Map, minimizing and simplifying the written code.

 **Example:**
 ```javascript